aeon0/botty/README.md

 show_items | Hotkey for "show items"
 inventory_screen | Hotkey to open up inventory stand_still | Hotkey for "stand still".
-Note this can not be the default shift key as it would interfere with the merc healing routine. show_belt | Hotkey for "show belt" potion1 | Hotkey to take poition in slot 1 potion2 | Hotkey to take poition in slot 2
+Note this can not be the default shift key as it would interfere with the merc healing routine. tp | Hotkey for using a town portal show_belt | Hotkey for "show belt" potion1 | Hotkey to take poition in slot 1 potion2 | Hotkey to take poition in slot 2